 - Creating a juvenile justice board with appropriate authorities

 - The saving clause:

-- It is also known as an enabling provision
+- This provision is known as an enabling provision

-- Ensure the procedures regarding the child are comfortable, non-intimidating
+- Ensure procedures regarding the child are comfortable, non-intimidating

 - If the majority agrees with either of the two opinions put ahead, the idea with the latest support takes away the cake

 - If there is no majority, then the decision power lies in the hands of the Principal Magistrate

 Constitution of the board under the Juvenile Justice Act, 2015

 To regulate issues dealing with children engaged in criminal activities, a bench of the following under the statute was created as follows: